leon-ai/docs.getleon.ai/docs/packages-modules.md

 ### info()

-Get information from the current query.
+Returns information from the current query.

 ```python
 utils.info()